Thesis Advisory Committees & TAC Meetings

-- Strengthen your (local) scientific network
+- You strengthen your (local) scientific network.

 - None of your TAC members should be directly hierarchically dependent on another TAC member.